-On average, smallest values can be observed in the beginning of the year and in fall (i.e., measurement period starting in January/February or September/October) for both Err{mean} and $Err{turbine}$.
+The variations (standard deviations) are of comparable magnitude for both methods but, again, depend on the selected reanalysis data set.
+On average, smallest values can be observed in the beginning of the year and in fall (i.e., measurement period starting in January/February or September/October).
 This indicates that not only strong biases are present when the measurement is conducted in summer or winter but also higher variations, hence, smaller reliability of these biases can be expected.
 Once more, this underlines the significance and importance of a sorrow selection of the measurement period, with transitional seasons (spring, fall) to be recommended in Central Europe.

-The maximum values for individual reanalysis data sets in Fig. 11 range from almost 6 to 9 % in case of the VR method and from almost 6 to more than 11 % when the LR method is applied.
-The variation between the sites, therefore, is roughly of the same magnitude as the bias values themselves (see Fig. 9).
+The maximum values for individual reanalysis data sets in Fig. 10 range from almost 6 to 9 % in case of the VR method and from almost 6 to more than 11 % when the LR method is applied.
+The variation between the sites, therefore, is roughly of the same magnitude as the bias values themselves (see Fig. 8).

-6 Conclusions and outlook
+520 6 Conclusions and outlook

-590 This study delivered in-depth analysis of seasonal effects in the long-term correction of short-term wind measurements.
+This study delivered in-depth analysis of seasonal effects in the long-term correction of short-term wind measurements.
 The provided findings can contribute to a further development of reanalysis data as well as improved MCP methods in this respect.

-In a first step, the importance of the accuracy in mean and variance of wind speed was analyzed with regard to a precise estimate of the energy in the wind.
-It was shown on a theoretical level, that the relative error in mean is weighted contributes six times as strong much as the relative error in variance in this context.
-Experimental analysis, in contrast, yielded showed that

-595 much larger biases of the MCP predictions in variance than in mean prevail when MCP predictions are performed (absolute values of more than 15 % were obtained in comparison to values of ± 4 %, respectively).
-Analyzing the biases in the theoretical
+In a first step, the importance of the accuracy in mean and variance was analyzed with regard to a precise estimate of the energy in the wind.
+It was shown that the relative error in mean is weighted six times as strong as the relative error in variance in this context.
+Experimental analysis, in contrast, yielded much larger biases of the MCP predictions in variance than in mean (absolute values of more than 15 % in comparison to values of \pm 4 %, respectively).
+Analyzing the biases in the theoretical energy production of a wind turbine showed that -apart from "overall biases"- the shape of the seasonal course of the bias in mean was more or less replicated here.
+It was concluded that the bias in variance should not be neglected, though; however, a much larger importance should be attached on a precise estimate of the mean.